 A stroke can be one of the most dangerous medical emergencies, especially if it isn’t spotted early.
 As a rule, the earlier a stroke can be detected and treated, the more likely the chances of recovery for the affected person.

 To learn in-depth information and advice for recognising strokes and providing assistance to someone who has had a stroke, it is recommended to take a full first aid training course.
 For now, simply remember the FAST guide:

-• A is for…arm weakness.
-If the person cannot raise both arms to the level of their head, or at all, the signs point to stroke.
+- A is for…arm weakness.
+If the person cannot raise both arms to the level of their head, or at all, the signs point to a stroke.

 - S is for…speech problems.
 Ask the person some basic questions and see if they can understand you and speak clearly in response.